Debunking the 3 big lies about Japanese food

-A quick glance at my food reviews should prove I'm not vegetarian.
+A quick read through my food reviews should prove I'm not a vegetarian.
 But I have friends who are, and trying to find a suitable restaurant is always a challenge.

-(True story: we ordered a 'Mega Vegetarian' pizza from Dominos.
+(True story: one time, we ordered a 'Mega Vegetarian' pizza from Dominos.
 One of the toppings was cubed pancetta... won't be doing that again.)